When Jehovah’s Witnesses Ask, “But Where Would I Go?”

 “Early Christian marriages had a ritual to wear the wedding ring in the third finger.
 As the priest recited during the binding ,”In the name of the Father, the Son and the Holy Spirit”, he would take the ring and touch the thumb, the index finger, and the middle finger; then, while uttering “Amen”, he would place the ring on the ring finger, which sealed the marriage.”

-Despite these strong and direct pagan roots, Jehovah’s Witness brides wear a wedding veil if they so choose and both spouses wear wedding rings.
+Despite these strong and direct pagan roots, Jehovah’s Witness brides wear a wedding veil if they so choose, and both spouses wear wedding rings if they want.
 Yet, birthdays, holidays, and many other customs with pagan origins are still a no-no.

 Yes, Jehovah’s Witnesses preach, but so do many other churches.
 Mormons send out missionaries, and Catholics have done so for centuries.
-Other churches have their own missionary groups, and many of these do more than just preach and convert.
-They may set up clean water stations, hospitals, orphanages, schools, and the like.
-This can be considered as more closely following Jesus’ example, as he didn’t just preach but he cured people, provided them food, and so on.
-While he did this by way of miracles, isn’t it significant that these aspects of his preaching campaigns were included in the bible in the first place?
-Jehovah’s Witnesses preach but they practice no charitable works, offer no day-to-day support of those in poor areas of the world.
+Other churches have their own missionary groups, and many of these groups do more than just preach and convert; they may set up clean water stations, hospitals, orphanages, schools, and the like.
+I would think that these actions follow Jesus’ example more closely, as Jesus didn’t just preach, but he also cured people, provided them food, and so on. (“Christ suffered for you, leaving you a model for you to follow his steps closely.”
+1 Peter 2:21) While Jesus did this by way of miracles, isn’t it significant that these aspects of his preaching campaigns were included in the bible in the first place?
+Jehovah’s Witnesses preach, but they practice no charitable works, and offer no day-to-day support of those in poor areas of the world.
 Simply preaching in of itself doesn’t seem to be adhering to the example of Jesus by any means.

-John 13:35 says that people would know the true disciples of Jesus if they have love for one another, so I can understand why Jehovah’s Witnesses would want to claim this as their own.
+John 13:35 says that people would know the true disciples of Jesus if they have love for one another, and Jehovah’s Witnesses often claim that they are loving to one another.
 However, this too is very dubious; how can they say they show love to their congregants when a victim of child sexual molestation needs to produce a second witness to their assault before a molester is removed from the congregation, and yet don’t demand two witnesses to say that an adult female rape victim actually committed fornication?
 (See this post.)
-If you read through the posts on this site about the Australian Royal Commission, you’ll see that Jehovah’s Witnesses are anything but loving to these victims, as they still dismiss their claims even when other witnesses come forward.
-Elders harshly grill victims and ask obscene, intrusive questions; one even counseled the victim of molestation and physical abuse to not get angry at her father but to show him respect.
+If you read through the posts on this site about the Australian Royal Commission, you’ll see that Jehovah’s Witnesses are anything but loving to these victims, as they may still dismiss their claims even when other witnesses come forward.
+Elders harshly grill victims and ask obscene, intrusive questions; one even counseled the victim of molestation and physical abuse to not get angry at her father, her sexual abuser, but to show him respect (see this post).
 Where was the love for her?

 Despite their claims to the contrary, Jehovah’s Witnesses also do not have a “loving” family arrangement, with women being told to be submissive to their husbands even when abusive.
 This isn’t loving to her in the least; I’ve written before about the rampant domestic violence I saw within the religion.
-There is also no love in a religion where family members shun each other for simply leaving the religion, especially if they leave because of suffering all forms of horrific abuse within the religion itself.
+There is also no love shown when family members shun each other for simply leaving the religion, especially if they leave because of suffering all forms of horrific abuse within the religion itself.

 This is something Jehovah’s Witnesses often claim about other religions and churches specifically, that they do not love or even socialize with one another, as said by governing body member Geoffrey Jackson during the Australian Royal Commission inquiry: